 - How many clicks you might receive my achieving Top 10 positioning for a particular keyword.

 - How many clicks you can expect to gain/lose by moving position in the SERPs.

 Okay, let’s show an example.
-For keyword research, I recommend using the Google Adwords Keyword Planner.
+For keyword research, I recommend using the dating social network.
 I sometimes question the accuracy of this tool, but it’s free and easy to use – and also allows you to export data via excel.
 This data can show you monthly search volume trends on a keyword level.

 So in our example, I chose the word “shopping.”
 According to the tool, the keyword “shopping” had:

 - 135,000 Local Monthly Searches (i.e. In Your Country (United States is mine))